Filler

 Shira Belly Dancing with a Sword

 • Don't Make It Look Too Easy.
-When actually placing the sword on the head, take your time.
+When actually placing the sword on the place where you will balance it, take your time.
 It may be tempting to balance it quickly to show off, but the audience will be more impressed if you act as though you're not entirely certain it will stay.
 Don't be afraid to take extra time to fine-tune the balance, and use your eyes to cast apprehensive upward glances toward the sword as you adjust it.
 Your accomplishment will seem more exciting if the audience believes it wasn't easy for you!

 • Bask In Your Glory.
 Once you have removed your hands from the sword, don't start dancing right away.
-Take a moment to stand perfectly still and act pleased with what you have done, as shown in the photo to the right.
+Take a moment to stand perfectly still and act pleased with what you have done.

 • Doing Backbends.
 The key to a successful backbend, whether standing or kneeling, is strong and flexible thigh muscles.
 Abdominal muscles are valuable for getting back up from a backbend.
 I've written an entire article on how to do backbends like this one.